Nikhilraj081/food-delivery-microservices/README.md

 ```bash
   mvn clean spring-boot:run
 ```
-Once  all server is started paste below link to your browser to check status of services, if all service is UP then we are good to test endpoins.
+Once  all server is started paste below link into your browser to check status of services, if all service is UP then we are good to test endpoins.
 ```bash
   http://localhost:8761/
 ```